 In Ocelot you can add placeholders for variables to your Templates in the form of {something}.
 The placeholder variable needs to be present in both the DownstreamPathTemplate and UpstreamPathTemplate properties.
-When it is Ocelot will attempt to substitute the value in the UpstreamPathTemplate placeholder into the DownstreamPathTemplate placeholder into the DownstreamPathTemplat
+When it is Ocelot will attempt to substitute the value in the UpstreamPathTemplate placeholder into the DownstreamPathTemplate for each request Ocelot processes.